labrossemp/EarlyStage-LCA/README.md

 The modified geometry is then imported to RealTime LCA.
 Here the auto-mapping function is used to quickly map materials and create results.
 As the detail level is low at this stage, a sufficient buffer should be added to the results.

+*Grasshopper plug-ins*
+The following plugins are needed.
+- Ladybug Tools version 1.8.0
+- EleFront version 5.1.8
+- Speckle

+Make sure to download the exact same version of the plug-ins.
+The script might not work with other versions.